 7) Do not forget required minimum retirement account distributions.
 For most retirees, there is a requirement at 70 and ½ years to withdraw money from traditional retirement accounts every year.
 After money is withdrawn, you will have to pay income tax on each distribution.
 If you forget this, there could be a significant penalty for failing to withdraw the correct amount.

 8) Create an emergency savings plan.
 Most retirees end up underestimating basic monthly costs in retirement.
 This makes emergency funds in retirement extremely critical for covering unexpected bills.
 Experts recommend keeping six months to a year’s worth of expenses in a liquid interest-bearing account.
 Having this readily accessible cash gives retirees flexibility and the ability to survive on a limited income if emergencies arise.

 Call Attorney McNamara Today For Help With Your ERISA Case

 ERISA law can be tricky and very complicated.
 That is why you need a qualified and experienced attorney like J. Price McNamara working for you.
-The legal team at the Law Offices of J. Price McNamara is waiting to help you with your ERISA issues, so do not hesitate to contact us.
+The legal team at J. Price McNamara ERISA Insurance Claim Attorney is waiting to help you with your ERISA issues, so do not hesitate to contact us.
 We are ready to schedule your free case review, so call us now to get started.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.